madmexx2002/BAK_madmexx2002.github.io/_posts/2022-02-05-interactive-report-with-rowspan.md

 })
 ```

-Or put the following code it in a JavaScript file and run only the function `rowSpan.init();` on page load
+Or put the following code in a JavaScript file and run only the function `rowSpan.init();` on page load

 ```javascript
 var rowSpan = rowSpan || [];